 It can take a long time to get approved for disability benefits; several years for many claimants (applicants).
 However, there are a number of methods to speed up the process.
 The Social Security Administration (SSA) will expedite the processing of SSI and/or SSDI claims that meet certain requirements, typically where a certain medical or financial condition is present.
 Additionally, there are several options for expediting the resolution of claims are at the hearing level.
 Continue reading “How can I speed up the decision on my Social Security claim?”

-Many service members who served post-9/11 in Iraq and Afghanistan are experiencing an array of health conditions related to their exposure to open-air continues to deny that there is enough evidence linking burn pit exposure to long-term health conditions.
+Many service members who served post-9/11 in Iraq and Afghanistan are experiencing an array of health conditions related to their exposure to open-air burn pits.
+However, the VA continues to deny that there is enough evidence linking burn pit exposure to long-term health conditions.
 Many observers argue that burn pits are the Agent Orange of this generation, causing serious and sometimes deadly health consequences, with little to no response from those agencies responsible for it.
 Continue reading “Burn Pits in Iraq & Afghanistan: The Basics”

 The answer depends on how long your temporary disability lasted, or is expected to last.
 If your disability lasted or will last less than 12 months, you cannot receive Social Security benefits.
 Continue reading “Can I Get Social Security Benefits for a Temporary Disability?”